haseebniazii/NYC-Airbnb-Room-Type-Classification/README.md

 The candidate models were evaluated using **3-fold Stratified Cross-Validation** on the training data.

-Evaluation included metrics such as:
+The following classification metrics were considered:

 * Accuracy
 * Precision
 * Recall
 * F1-Score

-The models were compared using the same preprocessing pipeline to ensure a fair comparison.
+Using the same preprocessing pipeline for each model provides a fair comparison between the algorithms.

 ---

 ## 🎯 Hyperparameter Tuning

-After comparing the candidate models, the best-performing model was selected for further optimization.
+After comparing the candidate models, the strongest model was selected for further optimization.

-Hyperparameter tuning was performed to find better model parameters and improve generalization performance.
+Hyperparameter tuning was performed to identify better model parameters and improve generalization performance.

-The final model was then evaluated on the **untouched test set**.
+The final tuned model was then evaluated on the **untouched test set**.

+This helps provide a more realistic estimate of how the final model performs on unseen data.

 ---